 In Sweden, both privately and publicly owned care providers perform IVF.
-In total, just over 20 000 treatments are performed yearly, including both fresh and frozen embryo treatments.
+In total, just over 25 000 treatments are performed yearly, including both fresh and frozen embryo treatments.
 The couple's own gametes are used in a majority of the treatments, with about five percent of the treatments being performed with either donated oocytes or donated sperm (www.qivf.se).
 Lately, the possibility of freezing unfertilized oocytes with good success rates has also emerged.
 Among other things, this means that women who suffer from a disease where the cure or treatment may hurt the function of the ovaries can now cryopreserve their oocytes with the possibility of having children at a later date.

 The National Quality Registry for Assisted Reproduction (Q-IVF) was introduced in 2007.
-Consequently, this years' report is the 14th from Q-IVF.
-It covers all treatments initiated in 2020 in Sweden's - at that time - 20 IVF clinics.
-Out of the 20 clinics, six were public and 14 were private.
-Public as well as private clinics have linked up with and report to Q-IVF on a broad and reliable scale, meaning that almost 100% of treatments performed in Sweden in 2020 are accounted for in this report.
+Consequently, this years' report is the 15th from Q-IVF.
+It covers all treatments initiated in 2021 in Sweden's IVF clinics, six public and 16 private.
+Public as well as private clinics have linked up with and report to Q-IVF on a broad and reliable scale, meaning that almost 100% of treatments performed in Sweden in 2021 are accounted for in this report.

-The aim of Q-IVF is to monitor treatment results and identify potential risks for men and women who have undergone IVF-treatment as well as children born as a result of IVF.
-The registry likewise is a valuable data source for clinics to benchmark their development and qualitative work, as well as being a base for scientific research.
+The aim of Q-IVF is to monitor treatment results and identify potential risks for women and men who have undergone IVF-treatment as well as children born as a result of IVF.
+The registry likewise is a valuable data source for clinics to benchmark their development and qualitative work, as well as being a base for research.